tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/README.md

 The Titanium SDK requires Oracle's JDK and Node.js.

-If you are using Studio for Mac OS X and Windows, Studio prompts you to install the required software.
+If you are using Studio for macOS and Windows, Studio prompts you to install the required software.

 #### Java Development Kit